asoonami/personal-user-manual/README.md

 ## What Demotivates Me
 - Lack of autonomy to operate and make day-to-day decisions.
 - Saying one thing and doing another.
-- Lack of planning on your part does not constitute to emergency on my part.
+- Lack of planning on your part does not constitute to emergency on my part

 ## My Values (and what I value in others)
 - Empathy and the ability to see another point-of-view